Maharaj Bada, Gwalior

-Maharaj Bada or Jayaaji Chowk is one of the most significant place of Gwalior, Madhya Pradesh, India.
-Maharaj Bada, which is sometimes just called as Bada, is the central focus of Gwalior, with a large square, a former opera house, banks, tea, coffee and juice stands and a municipal market building.
+Maharaj Bada or Maharaja Square is one of the most significant and lively places of Gwalior, Madhya Pradesh, India.
+It is known as the most beautiful square in Asia consisting of six different architectural halls namely: the Victoria Hall, the Town Hall, the Gwalior State Minting Hall, the American Hall, the Saudi Hall and the Opera Hall.
+Maharaj Bada, which is locally called as Bada, is the central focus of Lashkar subcity of Gwalior, with a large square known as Jayaji Square all these buildings are now have been taken by the State Government in its services.
+Maharaj Bada also has Gorkhi School, Gorkhi Mandir, Topi Bazaar, Subhash Market and Nazar Bagh Market.

 Location

 Thriving bazaars surround the chowk.
 There are several jewelry shops situated near Maharaj bada.
 It is one of the prime or important markets of Gwalior, as well as Madhya Pradesh.
 There are several significant and big markets located at or near Maharaj Bada, some of those are Sarafa Bazaar, Topi Bazaar, Subhash Market named after Subhash Chandra Bose, Nazarbagh Market, Gandhi Market, Daulat Ganj etc. Apart from these big markets, there are several small markets around the Maharaj Bada area.
-Victoria Market, an old major stationary, books and Garments market, located at Bada, caught fire in June 2010, which also collapsed one portion of the historical Market building.
+Victoria Market, an old major stationery, books and garments market, located at Bada, caught fire in June 2010, which also collapsed one portion of the historical Market building.
 There is a beautiful garden at large chowk, having statue of Maharaj Jiyaji Rao, in the centre of it.